MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/setting-up/setup-new-project.md

 ---
-title: Initial setup for MRTK3
+title: Setting up a new project with MRTK3
-description: Setting up your first MRTK3 project
+description: Setting up a new project with MRTK3
-author: MaxWang-MS
+author: RogPodge
-ms.author: wangmax
+ms.author: roliu
-ms.date: 6/6/2022
+ms.date: 1/13/2023
 ms.localizationpriority: high
 keywords: Unity, HoloLens, HoloLens 2, Mixed Reality, development, MRTK3, initial setup, setup, Mixed Reality Toolkit, MRTK
 ---

-# Initial Setup for MRTK3
+# Starting from a new project

-Welcome to the MRTK3 public preview!
 Since MRTK3 is a collection of loosely coupled packages, consuming MRTK3 is done differently than the way you consume MRTK 2.x.
-We don't ship MRTK as a Unity project, so you're expected to either use our example template project, which is preconfigured to consume all MRTK packages (easier to get started), or start fresh with a new project (gives you more control, recommended).
+We don't ship MRTK as a Unity project, so you have to manually add MRTK3 packages to your project in order to consume them.

 You're not expected to consume every MRTK package.
 See [which features are useful to you](packages/packages-overview.md) and add only the dependencies that matter.